rauc/rauc/docs/concept/update-concept.rst

 - ``update finished (100%)``

-(produced by handler, forwarded by controller)
+(produced by the *controller* and the *handler*, forwarded via D-Bus by controller)

 A frontend (e.g. a wep page) may use this to give user information about the update status.

-- TODO: required to RUN in background?

 Update Handler
 --------------

-An update bundle may come with a custom update handler included which is executed as root and potentially allows all kinds of modification to a system.
+An update bundle may come with a custom update handler included which is executed as root and has unlimited access to the system.
-If none is included, a default update handler located in the currenly running system is executed.
+If none is included, a default update handler located in the currently running system is executed.

 This default update handler handles the most common cases for updating a system.

+The *controller* provides the required information in environment variables:

+SYSTEM_CONFIG
+  filesystem path to the *system configuration* file CURRENT_BOOTNAME
+  *bootname* of the currently running system TARGET_SLOT name of the *slot* to be updated
+UPDATE_SOURCE
+  filesystem path to the *bundle* contents (images) MOUNT_PREFIX filesystem path to be used for mounting slots

+To install an update, the *handler* usually performs the following steps:

-1. Load update list from info.ini
+1. Load meta-data from ``$UPDATE_SOURCE/manifest.raucm``

-2. For each:
+2. Mark target slot as non-bootable for the *boot chooser*

+3. For each image listed in the *manifest*:

-   1. Find and check destination slot
+   1. Find, check and mount destination slot (possibly creating the filesystem)

-   2. Compare slot sha
+   2. Compare slot status information

-   3. Skip if equal, write update if inequal
+   3. Skip if identical, install update otherwise

-   4. Update slot info file
+   4. Update slot status file

+4. Extract updated keyring (if supplied with the update)

+5. After successful update, set target slot as bootable for the *boot chooser*

+6. Return to the *controller* (with update success status)

 Config file descriptions